eboves/landing-page/README.md

         });
     }

-4. Button to top
+### Button to top

 To make it easier to the user to go to the top of the site, a button was added at the bottom of the site.
 This buttom will take you to the top of the site with a smooth scrolling animation.

-5. Active class
+### Active class

-The code below will add or remove the class your-active-class if the section is in the viewport.
+The code below will add or remove the class `your-active-class` if the section is in the viewport.
-Using the method getBoundingClientRect() we can access the position of an element.
-Also, the innerHeight, we can access the height of the window object and doing some calculation and logic know if a section is in the viewport.
+Using the method `getBoundingClientRect()` we can access the position of an element.
+Also, the `innerHeight`, we can access the height of the window object and doing some calculation and logic know if a section is in the viewport.

     function active_class() {